 Since the family has been recognised as the basic unit of the society there is need for the population policies to contribute towards its stability.
 The following actions will be undertaken:

-- (i) provision of education on consequences of unplanned families and adolescent fertility; - (ii) provision of better working conditions and environment to pregnant and nursing mothers; and,

-(iii) research into the determinants of increased family instability and violence.
+- (i) provision of education on all aspects of responsible parenthood, - (ii) provision of better working conditions and environment to pregnant and nursing mothers; and, - (iii) research into the determinants of increased family instability and violence.